elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/factory-method-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> Drawbacks of the Factory Pattern<br /><br />
+      <strong>Interview Response:</strong> Drawbacks of the Factory Pattern.<br /><br />
-      The code may become more complicated as you introduce a large number of new subclasses to implement the pattern.
-The best-case scenario is to incorporate the design into an existing creator class hierarchy.<br /><br />
+      The code may become more complicated as you introduce large numbers of new subclasses to implement the pattern.
+The best-case scenario is incorporating the design into an existing creator class hierarchy.<br /><br />
     </div>
   </div>
 </details>